droe/hopper-scripts/README.md

     to their actual names
 -   **Save Bytes From Here** - carve and save an arbitrarily-sized blob of optionally XOR-decrypted bytes from the current cursor position to a file
+-   **Save Selection As Bytes** - carve and save an arbitrarily-sized blob of optionally XOR-decrypted bytes based on the current selection to a file

 ## Support